Apache Kafka - K8s

 Platform:

-This is part of the Charmed Kafka K8s Tutorial.
-Please refer to this page for more information and the overview of the content.
+This is part of the Charmed Apache Kafka K8s Tutorial.
+Please refer to this page for more information and an overview of the content.

 Transport Layer Security (TLS)

 TLS is used to encrypt data exchanged between two applications; it secures data transmitted over the network.
 Typically, enabling TLS within a highly available database, and between a highly available database and client/server applications, requires domain-specific knowledge and a high level of expertise.
-Fortunately, the domain-specific knowledge has been encoded into Charmed Kafka.
-This means (re-)configuring TLS on Charmed Kafka is readily available and requires minimal effort on your end.
+Fortunately, the domain-specific knowledge has been encoded into Charmed Apache Kafka.
+This means (re-)configuring TLS on Charmed Apache Kafka is readily available and requires minimal effort on your end.

-Again, relations come in handy here as TLS is enabled via relations; i.e. by relating Charmed Kafka to the Self-signed Certificates Charm via the tls-certificates
+Again, relations come in handy here as TLS is enabled via relations; i.e. by relating Charmed Apache Kafka to the Self-signed Certificates Charm via the tls-certificates

 charm relations.
 The tls-certificates